 Supporting a new framework in Storybook typically consists of two main aspects:

 Configuring the server.
-In Storybook, the server is the node process that runs when you
+In Storybook, the server is the node process that runs when you run

-build-storybook.
+storybook build.
 Configuring the server typically means configuring babel and webpack in framework-specific ways.

 These scripts pass an